Conservative election attorney Ben Ginsberg to testify to January 6 committee on Monday - KESQ

 Ginsberg is considered a leading Republican expert on election fraud and played a critical role in the Florida recount case when then-candidate George W. Bush defeated then-Vice President Al Gore.

-Even before the election, Ginsberg was vocal about the weakness of the former President’s claims.
-In a September 2020 essay, Ginsberg criticized the assertions as lacking evidence and “unsustainable.”
+Even before the election, in a September 2020 essay, Ginsberg was vocal about the weakness of the former President’s claim and criticized the assertions as lacking evidence and “unsustainable.”

 The committee has not publicly released any information about who is testifying on Monday and declined to comment.